OpenSecuritySummit/oss-website/content/sessions/2024/mini-summits/Jan/Governance/Technics-to-limit-hallucinations-when-using-a-LLM-solution-like-ChatGPT.md

 ---
-title        : "Technics to limit hallucinations when using a LLM solution like ChatGPT)" track        : Governance project      : Risk and Governance type         : working-session
+title        : "Technics to limit hallucinations when using a LLM solution like ChatGPT" track        : Governance project      : Risk and Governance type         : working-session